rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-rancher-launched-kubernetes-clusters-from-backup.md

 ---
 title: Restoring a Cluster from Backup
-weight: 2050
 ---

 etcd backup and recovery for [Rancher launched Kubernetes clusters](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md) can be easily performed.
 Snapshots of the etcd database are taken and saved either locally onto the etcd nodes or to a S3 compatible target.
 The advantages of configuring S3 is that if all etcd nodes are lost, your snapshot is saved remotely and can be used to restore the cluster.